rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 ## Why they didn't catch on

-The primary reasons CGI scripts fell out of favor are somewhat related to performance and scalability.
+The primary reasons CGI scripts fell out of favor are somewhat related to performance and security.
 When a CGI script is executed, it initiates a new process for each request.
 This approach, while straightforward, becomes increasingly inefficient as the volume of web traffic grows.
 Although spawning processes have become quite a bit faster in the modern Linux kernel, you'd still have to pay the interpreter startup cost in every request.

 Modern web servers and frameworks, such as Flask, Django, or Go servers, address these inefficiencies by maintaining persistent server processes.
 This design allows them to handle multiple requests more effectively, optimizing resource use and response times.

+Another show stopper is the obvious security issues that lurk behind CGI scripts.
+Even in our simple example, the Bash script accepts any value for `name` and passes that directly to the response.
+Sure, we could sanitize it manually before passing it onto the next step but many of these steps are automatically handled for you by pretty much any modern web framework.

 Fin!